Printing to Standard Out

 println(name)

-which prints Hello Lucky Luke
+which prints Hello Lucky Luke on one line.

-functions can print any
+The print and println functions can print any

-value whose type implements ToString
+value whose type implements ToString type class and

-consequently can be converted to a String
+consequently can be converted to a String.

 For example: